farsonJava/catalog/README.md

 web.xml's servlet mapping defines the URL of our access servlet class, which centralizes all login/registration logic within its functions.
 Every POST request associated with the "access" entry is routed through a doPost method with a switch case that acts as a controller (still within the same class).
-This means that the combination of "POST", catalog/access/ + a value attribute that is associated with an access servlet function call, can be inserted anywhere in the program to access any procedure from that single servlet class.
+This means that the combination of "POST", catalog/access/ + a value attribute that is associated with an access servlet function call, can be inserted anywhere in the front end client to access any procedure from that single servlet class.

 HTML Form → POST → AccessServlet → switch → Method → Redirect